,

 • The project supporters provides oversight and technical supervision to ensure the quality of the work and adherence to health and safety standards.

-• The Community Water and Sanitation Committee (WASHCO) is established for communal system or as a support network for individual households to lead the initiative on behalf of the whole community
+The Community Water and Sanitation Committee (WASHCO) is established for communal system or as a support network for individual households to lead the initiative on behalf of the whole community.

-Step 6 – Building Support for Sustainability
+6 – Building Support for Sustainability

 The last stage of the ACI supported self-supply model looks at how is sustainability of the initiative going to be built?
 How are the water resources going to be monitored?
 How does the community know if they have over-pumped the borewell and need to give it time to recover?
 How much time will be required for the borewell to recover?
 How is water quality going to be monitored?
 Will the Jal Jeevan Mission be able to provide support with water quality monitoring of an ongoing basis or will they need to train selected community members on water resource monitoring?
 All that takes building these capacities, training communities on how to be better managers of their water supply system themselves.

 This is also a critical stage for deciding on who is going operate and maintain the water supply infrastructure in the long term?
 What components are going to be led by the community?
 And what support will come from the Jal Jeeven Mission?
 Should the Jal Jeevan mission have difficulties or constraints with providing long term support, how are the key technical skills going to be transferred to the community and how is the community going to pay for the resources that will be trained to look after maintenance in the long term?
+After construction, the project’s focus shifts from physical infrastructure to institutional and managerial sustainability.
+This include ensuring:

 • Operational training which includes training the WASHCO or households on the day-to-day operation and minor repairs of the installed systems (community based water conservation and demand management using citizen science tools such as simple leak detection methods and mobile application like the SA Field Survey App for capturing data collected by Citizen Scientists;